 - Supports outreach programs to area schools, public markets, and other events.

-- Sponsors conservation projects on the refuge.
+- Sponsor conservation projects on the refuge.

-- Supports and sponsors environmental education.
+- Support and sponsors environmental education.

-- Operates and maintains the Osprey Cam.
+- Operate and maintains the Osprey Cam.

-- Building wildlife viewing blinds and platforms.
+- Build and maintain wildlife viewing blinds and platforms.